v-zhuravlev/zbx_template_pack/README.md

 # zbx_template_pack
-The idea behind this template pack is to provide single template class for each device type and just define SNMP oids required to collect common metrics liks `CPU load`, `memory`, `temperature` and so on to generate new template for new vendor.
+The idea behind this template pack is to provide single template class for each device type and just define SNMP oids required to collect common metrics liks `CPU load`, `Memory`, `Temperature` and so on to generate new template for new vendor.

 So all templates are generated using only SNMP OIDs and other vendor specific details.